invoiceninja/invoiceninja.github.io/docs/user-guide/subscriptions.md

 ---
 ## Introduction

-Payment Links (previously known as Subscriptions) are a supercharged version of our Buy Now links from version 4.

-In version 5, payment links allow you to build an instant shop front where you can bundle your existing products into direct link purchases.
+Payment Links (previously called Subscriptions) are Invoice Ninja's hosted checkout: a shareable URL that lets anyone buy from you without you needing to create an invoice or set up a client record first.
+Drop the link in an email, a social post, or a button on your website, and the person who clicks it lands on a branded checkout page, pays through your configured gateway, and becomes a client in your account automatically.

+This is the feature to reach for when you want to sell something directly — a downloadable template, a one-off service fee, a monthly retainer, or a SaaS-style plan.
+If you already have a client on file and want to bill them on a schedule, [Recurring Invoices](/docs/user-guide/recurring-invoices) are the better fit; Payment Links are for the moment of first sale, where the customer discovers the price, pays, and self-serves from then on.

 ![alt text](/assets/images/subscriptions/payment_links_list.png "Payment Links list")

 ![alt text](/assets/images/subscriptions/payment_link_overview.png "Payment Link overview")

-When you create a payment link, a direct link is generated which is available to use to directly purchase the given product(s).
-This could be suitable for digital sales that are one time, or recurring, or even both at once.
+## Building a Payment Link

+A Payment Link is made up of one or more [Products](/docs/user-guide/products) you've already defined.
+When you create the link, you pick the products to include and the checkout page handles the rest — name, description, price, tax, and currency all flow through from the product record.

 ![alt text](/assets/images/subscriptions/payment_link_products_dropdown.png "Subscription products")

-When you create the payment link you are able to combine one time and recurring products into a single payment link.
-For example, lets say you run a hosting business and want to create a payment link which has a single Setup charge as well as a monthly recurring charge for the server.

-When your client purchases this, the Setup charge will only be applied to the first invoice, and then a recurring invoice is generated for any recurring products in the payment link.

-If you want to allow your clients to move between subscriptions then this is possible by creating a Group and adding each payment link to the group.
-This bundles all of the payment links tagged with the same group together!
+You can mix one-time and recurring products in the same link.
+A common example is a hosting business that charges a one-off setup fee alongside a monthly server charge: the setup fee lands on the first invoice only, and a recurring invoice takes over from there for the ongoing charge.
+Digital downloads, course access, retainers, memberships, and physical goods all fit the same pattern.

+## Settings and Self-Service

 ![alt text](/assets/images/subscriptions/payment_link_settings.png "Subscription settings")

-The settings pane allows you to define the frequency / auto billing and also promo codes/discounts.
-We also have integrated the ability for end user self service to change between subscriptions or even cancel these subscriptions.
-We also handle the accounting for you for refunds if they are defined.
+The settings pane is where you set billing frequency, toggle auto-billing, and add promo codes or discounts.
+It's also where you enable client self-service — once turned on, customers can upgrade, downgrade, or cancel their own subscription from the [Client Portal](/docs/user-guide/client-portal) without emailing you.
+Refunds, when you allow them, are accounted for automatically so your reports stay accurate.

+If you want customers to be able to move between plans — say, a Basic, Pro, and Enterprise tier — create a Group and tag each Payment Link with the same group.
+Any link in the group then shows the others as upgrade or downgrade options on the customer's portal.

+Payment Links use the same gateways as the rest of the app, so anything you've configured under [Payment Gateways](/docs/user-guide/gateways) is available at checkout.

 ## Webhook configuration

 The final piece of the payment links puzzle is integrating with third party services.
-When a subscription is purchased / cancelled / upgraded we can notify a third party endpoint!
+When a subscription is purchased, cancelled, or upgraded, Invoice Ninja can notify an external endpoint you control — useful for provisioning accounts, sending license keys, kicking off onboarding, or syncing to your CRM.

 ![alt text](/assets/images/subscriptions/payment_link_webhook.png "Subscription webhooks")